sbtrwt/jigsaw_game/README.md

 ### HOW TO PLAY
 - Player can click suffle button to start
 - Player can click and drag tile to desired location
-- If all tiles in right place then you win.
+- If all tiles are in right place then you win.

 ### Lobby